GiraffeSummer/DiscordBotAvatarChanger/README.md

 # DiscortBotAvatarChanger
-Changes discord bot avatar dynamically based on date and time from a configurable json file
+Changes discord bot avatar dynamically based on date and time from a configurable json file.

+This is usable with any javascript discord library, as it makes calls directly to Discord.

 ## Usage
+Put the `avatarChanger.min.js` file into the root folder of your bot.
-You want to create a folder, called `avatars`. (name is not too important)
+Create a folder, called `avatars`.
 This is where you will put the `avatars.json` file. (if it doesn't exist it will be created)

 In this file you should set up the `main.image` property to the default image,